-Sofia Allende Contador will defend her PhD thesis on “Dynamics and statistics pop elongated and flexible particles in turbulent flows.”
+Sofia Allende Contador will defend her PhD thesis on “Dynamics and Statistics of Elongated and Flexible Particles in Turbulent Flows.”

 The defense will take place this Thursday March 4 at 14:00, French time.